mattarderne/rdrn.dev/about.md

 I like to treat this page as a bit of a personal garden.
 I've got a few links below, mostly related to things I'm currently interested in or have been interested in.
 I don't really do social media anymore, and much prefer the unwalled garden of a website that is entirely mine to do with whatever I feel like.

+<- Highlights are linked on the left.
 Feel free to take a look around!

 ps - this page has an RSS feed, which I use to post blogs.
 Keep in touch!